Stress Indicator Tool (HSE)

 Demands – this includes issues such as workload, work patterns and the work environment.

 Control – how much say the person has in the way they do their work.

 Support – this includes the encouragement, sponsorship and resources provided by the organisation, line management and colleagues.

 Relationships – this includes promoting positive working to avoid conflict and dealing with unacceptable behaviour.

-Role – whether people understand their role within the organisation and whether the organisation ensures that they do not have conflicting roles.
+Role – do employees understand their role within the organisation and does the organisation ensure they do not have conflicting roles?